 Before you prepare the apples, make sure the surface and jar are spanking clean.
 Your hands, too.
 I've had unfortunate incidents where I missed something, like crumbs or a sliver of thin onion on my kitchen counter which ended up in my jar.
 For this reason, I wipe a big plate to use as a cutting board.
 When my OCD is satisfied that the wiping itself did not leave any impurities, I zoom in on the fruit.

 After washing, cut the apple into blocks that would be about the same size as your thumb's tip, just short of the joint.
 Don't make it too small or thin, otherwise, it will eventually turn into a mushy mess.
 Think chunky blocks.
-Fill your jar with apple pieces until about half-way full.
+Fill your jar with the apple pieces until the container is about halfway full.
 Never make it less, otherwise, your vinegar might turn out too weak.
 It's fine to add more than half, but again, not too much, or your vinegar yield will be less.

 Step 3: Prepare the Water

 If you do not have distilled or otherwise filtered water, it could be tempting to use tap water.
 Please, don't.
 This recipe calls for organic ACV and tap water contains chemicals, which defeats the purpose.
 If you are starting with just a single jar, then you don't need a lot of water anyway and a small bottle of distilled water is very affordable.

 The next step is to dissolve the sugar (or honey) in your mug of water.
 Here's why I don't use specific measurements other than one tablespoon of the sweet stuff stirred into each mug used.
 I grab any glass jar and their varying sizes require different amounts of water.
 The apples already take up a lot of space, so a small jar usually takes about one cup of water.